Consumers

 Consumers representatives participate in statewide working parties as part of a multidisciplinary team that also includes doctors, midwives, nurses and allied health staff.
 Working parties provide expert opinion on the scope and content of clinical guidelines and related works.
 The consumer role may include commenting on aspects of care, sensitive and respectful language, and the flow of information.

-Consumer role description (PDF, 209kb) (Updated Jan 2022) – Details the role, requirements and selection of consumer representatives.
+Consumer role description (PDF, 209kb) (Updated Jan 2024) – Details the role, requirements and selection of consumer representatives.

-Become a QCG consumer representative
+Become a QCG consumer representative (complete both steps)

-- Register as a consumer representative - receive email notifications about opportunities to participate (must be a member of a consumer organisation)
+- Register as a consumer representative - receive email notifications about opportunities to participate

 - Submit a brief expression of interest (EOI) for each opportunity that interests you (Instructions are contained within notification emails)